What is a scenic byway?

-National Scenic Byways designations recognize those roads across the country that exhibit one or more of six core intrinsic qualities— scenic, natural, historic, recreational, archaeological, or cultural– contributing towards a unique travel experience.
-Nationwide, there are 184 National Scenic Byways, and 1,269 state-designated scenic byways as of February 2021, with more roads currently being added at both the state and national levels.
+National scenic byways designations recognize those roads across the country that exhibit one or more of six core intrinsic qualities— scenic, natural, historic, recreational, archaeological, or cultural– contributing to a unique travel experience.
+Nationwide, there are 184 national scenic byways, and 1,269 state-designated scenic byways as of February 2021, with more roads currently being added at both the state and national levels.

 What is the history of the National Scenic Byways Program?

 In 1991, Congress established the program under the Intermodal Surface Transportation Efficiency Act (ISTEA) and strengthened it further with the passage of the Transportation Equity Act for the 21st Century (TEA-21) in 1998 and subsequently with the passage of the Safe, Accountable, Flexible, and Efficient Transportation Equity Act – A Legacy for Users (SAFETEA-LU), in 2005.

 The first National Scenic Byways designations were announced in September 1996, with other distinctions continuing over the next 13 years.